grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 ### Download the values.yaml file

-In order to make any configuration changes, download the `values.yaml` file from the Grafana Helm Charts repository: https://github.com/grafana/helm-charts/edit/main/charts/grafana/values.yaml
+In order to make any configuration changes, download the `values.yaml` file from the Grafana Helm Charts repository:

+https://github.com/grafana/helm-charts/edit/main/charts/grafana/values.yaml

+{{% admonition type="note" %}}
-> **Note:** Depending on your use case requirements, you can use a single YAML file that contains your configuration changes or you can create multiple YAML files.
+Depending on your use case requirements, you can use a single YAML file that contains your configuration changes or you can create multiple YAML files.
+{{% /admonition %}}

 ### Enable persistent storage **(recommended)**